prakashjayy/deep_learning_on_videos/README.md

 - One of the Questions which came to us is "Can you automatically tell us how many unique actions are present in the data?".
 This is a valid question we thougth of tackling it using the following procedure

 - Use a pre-trained model and extract Bottleneck features.
 (May be train Auto-encoders using video)
-- Use T-sne to reduce the dimensionality
+- Use optinal PCA then T-sne  to reduce the dimensionality
 - Use K-means and find the optimal number of clusters

 We used UCF-101 and extracted the Bottleneck features, Our k-means algoirthm has given the optimal number of clusters to be 92 and when we visualized the dataset similar videos grouped together.
 We are still not confident of this process and training Auto-encoders is becoming difficult with our settings.
 We will build this stack as we proceed further.